FAQs

 -

-Entries for the production categories can be submitted by broadcasters, independent production companies, directors, producers, writers, performers and BAFTA members.
+Entries for the production categories can be submitted by broadcasters, independent production companies, directors, producers, writers, entered performers; or representatives thereof.

 -